-The Centre will advance journalism through innovation in teaching, experimentation and engagement.
+The Centre advances journalism through innovation in teaching, experimentation and engagement.
 It seeks power in the new tools for informing and being informed and is a hub of thinking, conversation and creativity about the contemporary and future state of journalism.

 Research Unit in Public Cultures

 The Research Unit in Public Cultures plays a key role in facilitating scholarship, enhancing research opportunities and enabling collaborations between creative industries, cultural institutions, research institutions, academic research centres and public communities.
-Professor Nikos Papastergiadis is the director and others involved in the unit's establishment include Associate Professors Audrey Yue and Scott McQuire.
+Professor Nikos Papastergiadis is the director.
+Others involved in the unit's establishment included Professor Audrey Yue (honorary) and Professor Scott McQuire.
 The research focus is on transformations in public culture, both within Australia and internationally.

 Transformative Technologies Research Unit